williambcosta/godot-touch-camera-2d/README.md

 The camera captures and interprets the unhandled inputs, so make sure the inputs reaches the camera's `_unhandled_input(event: InputEvent)` method.
 If needed you can call it directly by script, like this `camera_reference._unhandled_input(event)`.
+The camera supports touch and drag (or click and drag) to move the camera's position, two fingers zoom in/out (or mouse wheel) and [fling animation](#fling-animation) to fast move the camera.

 **[⬆ back to top](#table-of-contents)**